lesliebinbin/playground-components/README.md

 `npm run build` builds all three surfaces. `npm run lsf:serve-build` serves an already-built editor bundle with Node.

+Playground uses a committed [feature-flag snapshot](apps/playground/src/config/feature-flags.json) copied from the upstream backend's `label_studio/feature_flags.json`, so its build does not require the backend's configuration files.

 ## Deploy beneath a URL prefix

 `PUBLIC_BASE_PATH` sets the public URL prefix for all three static builds.
 When unset, it defaults to `/`.
 Use a leading and trailing slash; nested segments are supported.
 Segments may contain letters, numbers, underscores, and hyphens.
 Invalid values (including an empty value, full URLs, and doubled slashes) fail the build.

+The prefix applies to bundled JavaScript, CSS, fonts, images, favicons, and lazy-loaded chunks, including Storybook's manager and preview pages.

 ```sh
 # Domain-root deployment